Odin State Bank

 Odin, Minnesota · FDIC Cert #14574

-Odin State Bank is an FDIC-insured bank (Certificate #14574) with $73M in total assets and $64M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Odin State Bank, an FDIC-insured bank (Certificate #14574) with $73M in total assets and $64M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Odin, Minnesota, the bank maintains a Tier 1 capital ratio of 11.85% (Well-Capitalized) and a nonperforming loan ratio of 1.82%.
-BankHealthData assigns a composite Health Grade of C (62/100).
+BankHealthData assigns a composite Health Grade of C (62/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Odin State Bank (FDIC cert 14574) is a community bank — $73M in total assets, $64M in deposits, serving the Odin, Minnesota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.